gwen-interpreter/gwen/README.md

 shared a [web engine](https://github.com/gwen-interpreter/gwen-web) that you can download and use to automate web application testing and robotic online activities.
-[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) can be used to capture automation bindings and map high level feature steps to low level engine steps.
+[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) can be used to capture automation bindings and map high-level feature steps to low-level engine steps that perform operations.

 ### Current Status